emilydolson/D3-visualising-data/08-d3enter.md

   .call(xAxis);
 ~~~

-`.call` calls the axis we just created and pushed it to the element.
+`.call()` calls the axis we just created and pushes it to the element.
 We add a transform attribute to move the axis to the bottom of the plotting area (instead of having it across the top).
 There are a number of transform options, but here we are just using `translate` and pass in the amount to shift the axis in the x and y directions, respectively.
 Here we shift it only in the y direction (i.e. down) by an amount given by height of the canvas.
 We also give it a class, just in case we might want to select the axis later in our code.

 > # We might need a y-axis, too {.challenge}
-> 1. Create a linear scale for the y-axis, with 10 being the minimum and 85 being the maximum value.
+> Create a linear scale for the y-axis, with 10 being the minimum and 85 being the maximum value.
 Then, add the axis to the canvas.
+>
+> Hint #1: You probably want to orient the axis "left"
+> Hint #2: Remember that SVG coordinates are flipped from what you might expect
+> - (0,0) is the upper left corner.

 We're slowly getting there.
 Having our two axes, we can now finally add our data.